kyma-project/cli/docs/gen-docs/kyma_alpha_delete.md

 ---
-title: kyma alpha enable
+title: kyma alpha delete
 ---

-Enables a resource in the Kyma cluster.
+Disables a resource in the Kyma cluster.

 ## Synopsis

-Use this command to enable a resource in the Kyma cluster.
+Use this command to disable a resource in the Kyma cluster.

 ## Flags inherited from parent commands